VSEM EN > Studies at VSEM > Study Programmes > Erasmus > Course Catalogue 2011/2012

 ECTS credits

-Learning competences: a microeconomics or macroeconomics course of bachelor level.
+Learning competences: A microeconomics or macroeconomics course of bachelor level.

 Literature: